fluencelabs/nox/docs/src/backend/c_cpp/best_practices.md

 ## Syscall imports

-Sometimes especially by including some libraries (like `stdio.h`) imports of syscall could appear in compiled wasm binary.
-For checking the appearance of such imports, it just needs to translate wasm (binary format) to wast (test format) ([wabt](https://github.com/WebAssembly/wabt) could be used) and check manually for imports.
-All possible imports are these two needed for logger:
+Sometimes imports of syscall could appear in compiled wasm binary.
+It happens mostly by including some libraries (like `stdio.h`).
+Checking the appearance of such imports could be done by translating wasm (binary format) to wast (test format) (e.g. by [wabt](https://github.com/WebAssembly/wabt)) and viewing manually for imports.
+All possible imports are these two:
 ```
 (import "logger" "write" (func $__write (type 0)))
 (import "logger" "flush" (func $__flush (type 7)))
 ```

-Almost always imports of syscall could be replaced in text format to empty function.
+They are needed for logger.
+Also note, almost always imports of syscall could be replaced in text format to empty function.

 ## Carefully tracking compiler and linker warnings

-Generally, it is good to investigate all tracking compiler and linker warnings and try to get rid of them.
+Generally, it is good idea to investigate all tracking compiler and linker warnings and try to get rid of them.
 But especially it is important during compilation to Webassembly.
-One of these seemingly innocuous warnings could look like this:
+Let's review one of these seemingly innocuous warnings that look like this:

 ```bash
 wasm-ld: warning: function signature mismatch: qsort